 Scandinavia Weather in January

-During this winter month, Scandinavia gets 6 to 7 hours of daylight, but if you go far enough to the north, e.g. in Sweden, this number can decrease rapidly.
-In certain areas of the Arctic Circle, there is no sun at all for a period of time, this phenomenon is called a Polar Night (the opposite of the Midnight Sun).
+During this winter month, Scandinavia gets 6 to 7 hours of daylight, but if you go far enough to the north, including northern Sweden, this number can decrease rapidly.
+In certain areas of the Arctic Circle, where is no sun at all for a period of time, this phenomenon is called a Polar Night (the opposite of the Midnight Sun).
 During many winter nights, you can view the amazing Northern Lights.